alias3241/synology_auto_admin/README.md

 This script will do the following:

-Generate a random username (e.g., 'tempadmin_XXXXXXXXXX') and store it in a variable Generate a random password for the temporary admin user and store it in a variable Create a user account with the random username & password on the Synology NAS Add the temporary user to the 'administrators' group Pass the username and password variables into the acme docker container and run the Synology hook script Delete the temporary admin user
+1.Generate a random username (e.g., 'tempadmin_XXXXXXXXXX') and store it in a variable 2.Generate a random password for the temporary admin user and store it in a variable 3.Create a user account with the random username & password on the Synology NAS 4.Add the temporary user to the 'administrators' group 5.Pass the username and password variables into the acme docker container and run the Synology hook script 6.Delete the temporary admin user

 Set Up:

 If you use MFA on all admin accounts then change it to "specific users and groups" and select your static admin accounts